 Cities and states restrict and ban the sale of puppy mill dogs

 A growing number of cities and states have banned the sale of puppy mill dogs at retail stores.
-At the beginning of 2016, about 100 U.S. cities had forbidden them, but the number has approximately tripled since then.
+At the beginning of 2016, about 100 U.S. cities had forbidden them, but the number has approximately quadrupled since then.
 Some of the major cities that have enacted anti-puppy mill laws thus far are Atlanta, Salt Lake City, Los Angeles, West Hollywood, San Diego, Phoenix, Albuquerque, Austin, El Paso, Chicago, Boston, Philadelphia, Toronto, Toledo, Hoboken, Miami Beach, and Palm Beach.
 States are also following suit: California no longer allows pet store sales unless they come from rescues and shelters, and Maryland has banned pet store sales as well.
-Furthermore New York, Illinois, Pennsylvania, New Hampshire and Wisconsin are now also considering legislation that would end the sale of puppy-mill dogs.
-Most recently in April 2021, Washington passed legislation that prevents new pet stores in the state from selling live dogs, and in May 2022 Dallas, Texas voted to ban the selling of dogs and cats in pet stores.
+Furthermore Illinois, Pennsylvania, New Hampshire and Wisconsin are now also considering legislation that would end the sale of puppy-mill dogs.
+In April 2021, Washington passed legislation that prevents new pet stores in the state from selling live dogs, and in May 2022 Dallas, Texas voted to ban the selling of dogs and cats in pet stores.
 In December 2022, New York the Puppy Mill Pipeline Bill was signed into law.
 This law, which goes into effect in 2024, will shut down the puppy mill pipeline, as pet shops will no longer be allowed to sell dogs (as well as cats and rabbits).
 Instead shelter and rescue animals will be adopted in their place.
 This is huge and hopefully more states and cities will continue to follow suit.
 Most recently Indianapolis banned the sale of commercially bred dogs, cats and rabbits, in a huge victory for companion animals.

 State Legislation Regulating Puppy Mills